-Our performance-built rear 4 link with coilovers is now available for 3rd and 4th gen 2500/3500 trucks!
-This setup is unlike anything else on the market.
+Our performance-built rear 4 link is unlike anything else on the market.
 If you have always wanted to get rid of your leaf springs and run a much better suspension setup in the back, with no axle wrap and a lot more suspension travel, a rear 4 link is the only way to go.
 Our setup is the only one that is made to work with lower lift heights, and is built for the performance-minded customer rather than just being for show trucks.
 What makes our setup different is the quality of the parts we are using, the geometry of the suspension itself, and the way it is built to be used in all conditions.
 Where other rear 4 link kits are built to look cool and provide a ton of lift, ours is built to outperform all other rear suspensions.
 You will have a better ride on the highway with no axle wrap, and you will have much more suspension travel off road.
 This system is built for daily drivers/weekend warriors, who want all of the benefits of a rear 4 link but who don't want to lose their factory fuel tank location and who don't want to cut the bed.
 With that in mind, this is a parallel 4 link with a track bar, just like our front long arm setup.
 The suspension is sprung with Fox 2.5" remote reservoir dual rate coilovers, with our custom valving and spring rates for this application.
 We offer a couple of different spring rate setups depending on how you plan to use the truck, so this setup is built to order and built specifically for you.
 It is not an off-the-shelf setup that you are expected to make work for your application.
 We do recommend supplemental air bags if you plan to tow much weight on a regular basis, as this will give you the best ride quality when unloaded, without limiting suspension travel.

 This system is built to bolt or weld on to your frame and axle, but the axle brackets do need to be welded on before the truck is driven (even if you select the bolt-on option).
 You can install the entire system and then save the welding for the last step.
 The frames on 3rd and 4th gen trucks are hard to drill, so welding is much faster and easier, and stronger (if it's done correctly).
 If you select the weld-on option, the only hardware included will be to mount the coilovers to their mounts, the long arms to their mounts, and the track bar to it's mounts.
 You will need to weld all the bracketry onto the truck frame and axle.